 - Peel bananas and add to a large mixing bowl.
-Using a sturdy whisk or fork, mash bananas until smooth.
+Using a sturdy whisk or pastry cutter, mash bananas until smooth.
 Add the coconut oil, maple syrup, sugar, flax eggs, milk and vanilla.
 Whisk until well incorporated.

 - Add oat flour, oats, baking powder, baking soda and cinnamon.
 Whisk together until just incorporated, making sure no flour patches remain.
 Be careful not to overmix, as doing so will result in tough muffins.

 - Pour batter evenly into the prepared muffin pan.
 Optional: sprinkle the muffin tops with rolled oats and sugar.

 - Allow to cool on a cooling rack for about 1 hour.
 Lift out and enjoy!